xiphonics/picoTracker/usermanual/advance-edition/content/pages/getting-started.md

 If you need to stop sound immediately, hold <span class="minikeys">PLAY</span> for about one second.
 This performs a panic stop, cutting currently sounding audio instead of waiting for the normal playback stop behavior.

+After a normal stop, the top bar shows `>T` while notes or effects are still fading out.

+While a sample file preview is playing in the sample browser or Sample Editor, the top bar shows `>S`.

 For a list of all the controls, see the [Controls & Moves reference](keypadcombos.html).

 ### File Browser